codingwithchopsticks/codingwithchopsticks.github.io/_posts/2018-08-08-how-to-pass-argument-to-a-rake-task.md

 ---
 title: How to pass arguments to a Rake task
-description: here are many ways how to pass an argument to a rake task, some of these are covered in at this blog post.
+description: There are many ways how to pass an argument to a rake task, some of these are covered in at this blog post.
 ---

 <small>